Leadership Camp Staff 2017

 Position Description and Overview

-Leadership Camp Facilitators lead incoming freshman through a multitude of leadership development activities.
+Leadership Camp Facilitators lead prospective freshmen, including high school juniors and those finishing their senior year, through a multitude of leadership development activities.
 They are responsible for all small group activities as well as some large group presentations.
 They will learn to be an expert on the Social Change Model of Leadership Development and will present information and activities that help familiarize incoming students with the model and CMU.

-Responsibilities include implementing, encouraging, and supporting the development of a community spirit within the facilitator's group and floor through the use of community standards; being a positive role model and resource for incoming freshman; responding to student's personal issues, needs, and concerns as well as the group's through listening, understanding, flexibility and an open-mind.
+Responsibilities of this volunteer role also include implementing, encouraging, and supporting the development of a community spirit within the facilitator's group and floor through the use of community standards; being a positive role model and resource for incoming freshman; responding to student's personal issues, needs, and concerns as well as the group's through listening, understanding, flexibility and an open-mind.
 During camp sessions, facilitators will assume live-in responsibility according to the camp schedule and will remain with camp at all times.
-Facilitators are also responsible for knowing, adhering, communicating, and enforcing the rules and regulations pertaining to student behavior within the resident halls and communicating them to camp participants.
+Facilitators are also responsible for knowing, adhering, communicating, and enforcing the rules and regulations pertaining to student behavior within the residence halls and communicating them to camp participants.

 Attendance at all training sessions is required: (class conflicts can be worked around)